FIWARE/vc-authentication/doc/ROADMAP.md

 <!-- {{bullet list of features/tasks}} - this should be a simple list of features you plan to address in the given period.
 Try to be comprehensive as well as short in the description of each feature (**2 lines max**). -->

+- Upgrade keycloak version and migrate to not bitnami distribution.

 - Update dependencies to use latest compatible versions.

--   Remove all bitnami dependencies (change bitnami MySQL to [PSQL Operator](https://github.com/zalando/postgres-operator)).

 - Improve integration tests.

 <!-- {{If the description of a given feature will need more elaboration, please add
 the following text after end of the description}}: